Meet the Advisory Board

-Carl Moses became provost and dean of the faculty at Susquehanna University in July 2010 after serving as the deputy provost for academic affairs at Lehigh University.
+Carl Moses served as provost and dean of the faculty at Susquehanna University from July 2010-13 after serving as the deputy provost for academic affairs at Lehigh University.
 He previously served as associate dean for undergraduate studies and as interim dean of the College of Arts and Sciences at Lehigh University.

 An environmental scientist and professor of earth and environmental sciences, Moses earned a bachelor’s degree in chemistry along with a certificate in science in human affairs from Princeton University.
 His master’s and doctoral degrees in environmental sciences are from the University of Virginia.
 Moses’ principal research interest has been aqueous geochemistry, the chemical interactions of rocks and water in the natural environment.
 A second-generation professor, Moses has been connected with college campuses from Chapel Hill to Los Angeles and Gainesville to Selinsgrove.